We are Forces Children Scotland

 As Scotland oldest military charity, we have over two hundred years experience in supporting children and young people.
 Our charity was founded just four days before the Battle of Waterloo in 1815, which provided accommodation, education and trade skills to children and young people whose parents were killed or experienced life-changing wounds during the Napoleonic Wars.

-Today, we help children and young people from serving, reservist and veteran families across Scotland grow in confidence, develop new skills and gain valuable experiences by co-producing impactful projects and services which focus on topics including mental health and wellbeing, education and learning and putting their unique experiences on the radar of civilian audiences.
+Today, we help children and young people from serving, reservist and veteran families across Scotland grow in confidence, develop new skills and gain valuable experiences by co-producing impactful projects and services to support mental health and wellbeing, education and learning and putting their unique experiences on the radar of civilian audiences.

 We provide life-changing experiences to forge new friendships, through a sense of belonging, shared experience and solidarity.
 We will work directly with children and young people to amplify their unique experiences to help civilian friends as well as those whom support them or make important decisions about their future better understand what they’re going through and bring about big changes.